Stocks sink as omicron, rate worries rattle Wall Street

 The S&P 500 was 1.3% lower in afternoon trading after Fed Chair Jerome Powell told Congress the central bank may halt the billions of dollars of bond purchases it's making every month "perhaps a few months sooner."
 It had been on pace to wrap up the purchases, meant to goose the economy by lowering rates for mortgages and other long-term loans, in June.

 An end to the purchases would open the door for the Fed to raise short-term interest rates from their record low of nearly zero.
 That in turn would dilute a major propellant that's sent stocks to record heights and swatted away concerns about an overly pricey market.
-As investors moved up their expectations for the Fed's first rate hike following Powell's remarks, yields on short-term Treasurys almost immediately flipped from losses to gains.
+As investors moved up their expectations for the Fed's first rate hike following Powell's remarks, yields on short-term Treasurys rose.

 The Nasdaq composite was down 1.3% after earlier holding up better than the rest of the market.
 Higher interest rates tend to hurt stock prices broadly, but they hit hardest on those seen as the most expensive or banking on big profit growth the furthest in the future.
 Such companies play a bigger role in the Nasdaq than other indexes.